Four Minute Mile: Release

 As the members had an album coming out, they came to the decision to take a year off from school to do the band full-time.
 Suptic and Pryor worked with Joe Winkle of Boys Life at Linda Hall Library.
 The pair learned that Boys Life were touring and used their contacts, coupled with Pryor's copy of Maximumrocknrolls Book Your Own Fucking Life guide, and started working on a touring route.
 This led the pair to Bob Nanna of Braid, who were also booking a tour in the same timeframe following the same route, deciding to go on tour together.
 In June 1997, the group went on a US tour with Braid and Ethel Meserve.
 During this tour, the Get Up Kids played a show in Wilkes-Barre, Pennsylvania with Coalesce, who they became friends with.

 Four Minute Mile was released on September 30.
-Further tour outings included an east coat and southern tour with Jejune and Mineral in September, west coast tour with No Knife in October and November, and concluded the year with a north east tour with Jimmy Eat World in December.
+Further tour outings included an east coast and southern tour with Jejune and Mineral in September, west coast tour with No Knife in October and November, and concluded the year with a north east tour with Jimmy Eat World in December.
 Ryan Pope had planned to go to college, until Doghouse offered to fund a European tour, which took place in February and March 1998 with Braid.
 The following month, they embarked on a southern tour, and a west coast tour with Braid in May.
 Following this, the group took a break, before eventually going on a nationwide tour supporting MxPx and Home Grown in October.
 After the conclusion of this tour, Coalesce drummer James Dewees joined as a keyboardist.

 A remastered version of the album was released by Doghouse Records in 2001.
 This was largely a way of capitalizing on the recent success of the band's second album, 1999's Something to Write Home About, which rocketed the band to international stardom.
 In December 2008, Doghouse re-pressed the album on vinyl.
 Doghouse reissued the album, alongside The EP's: Red Letter Day and Woodson compilation, on cassette in 2017.

-Reception and legacy

 Critical reception

 The album helped the band develop a national fanbase, as well as garnering a bidding war over the band from several major labels, including Geffen Records, Sub Pop Records and Mojo Records.
 The band ended up signing with Mojo, but was quickly disappointed with their choice when the label asked the band to re-record the song "Don't Hate Me", feeling that the label was underestimating their potential.

 In a 2017 retrospective celebrating the album's 20th anniversary, Vice Media called Four Minute Mile "a snapshot of a young band with their career ahead of them," that "[t]he earnest candor of the lyrics coupled with the innovations in bridging punk and emo make this album a staple in emo's history," and calling it a "near-masterpiece."
 In 2017, Rolling Stone named it one of the best emo albums of all time.